-POXEL SA: Update on the Draft Recovery Plan and Convening of the Annual General Meeting of Shareholders
+Poxel SA: Update on the Draft Recovery Plan and Convening of the Annual General Meeting of Shareholders

-- Main objectives: to continue business development and partnership efforts for Imeglimin, PXL770, and PXL065; ensure the Company's long-term viability through new financing; and resolve the Company's existing liabilities.
+- Main objectives: prolong business development and partnership efforts for Imeglimine, PXL770, and PXL065; ensure the Company's long-term viability through new financing; and resolve the Company's existing liabilities.

 - Key measures: reduce operating costs, secure new financing, and treat liabilities based on their nature.